History of Eastern role-playing video games: Aftermath (early 2010s)

 In the early 2010s, new intellectual properties such as Xenoblade Chronicles from Monolith Soft and The Last Story from Mistwalker found a home on Nintendo's Wii console late in its lifespan, gaining unanimously solid reviews.
 Many reviewers claimed the games revitalized the genre, keeping its best traits while modernizing other gameplay elements which could appeal to a wide audience.
 Xenoblade, in particular, revitalized the genre with an extremely expansive open world.
 However, Nintendo of America announced its decision to not localize the games, not having enough faith in their commercial appeal to American audiences.
 In response, a widespread internet campaign known as "Operation Rainfall" petitioned the release of Xenoblade, The Last Story, and Pandora's Tower in America, with participants flooding Nintendo's official Facebook page with requests and sending mail to NOA's headquarters.
 The former two games were released in America in 2012, with Xenoblade debuting at the top of GameStop's best seller list the week of its release.
-However, despite this, the sales of both games were far less than those of console WRPGs such asMass Effect 2 and Fallout 3.
+Despite this, the sales of both games were far less than those of console WRPGs such asMass Effect 2 and Fallout 3.

 On handhelds, the 2010 Atlus title Radiant Historia introduced a unique take on the concept of non-linear branching storylines that gives the player the freedom to alter the course of history through time travel across two parallel timelines.
 The 2010 PSP version of Tactics Ogre features a similar "World" system that allows players to revisit key plot points and make different choices to see how the story unfolds differently.
 Imageepoch's 2011 title Saigo no Yakusoku no Monogatari (Final Promise Story) for the PSP has a strategic command-based battle system where enemies learn from previous skirmishes and where characters can die permanently during gameplay which in turn affects the game's storyline.